zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/openshift/_index.md

 series2: k8s-airgapped
 ---

-This topic explains how to install Portworx with Kubernetes on OpenShift.
-There are following two ways to install Portworx on Openshift.
-For Openshift 4 and above, it is recommended to install using the Portworx Operator.
+The following sections explain how to install Portworx with Kubernetes on OpenShift.
+There are two ways to install Portworx on OpenShift: using a DaemonSet, and using the Portworx Operator component.
+For clusters running OpenShift 4 and above, we recommend you install Portworx using Operator.